 Music – If you choose to cover music, we accept album reviews for both soundtracks and artist EPs.
 We cover all genres from K-Pop and electro through to drum and bass and hip-hop.

 Films – If you choose to cover film, we accept movie reviews, ending explained articles, listicles and long-form articles too.
+Ideally, we’d love to get people on board to cover movies on streaming platforms, including new releases on AppleTV, Disney+, Netflix, Hulu and Amazon Prime.

 —What Do I Get In Return?—